BGeil/Tomagotchi-Mini/README.md

-Create a Class (JS Class, look at your notes if your forget) for your tomagotchi 				[check] Instatiate your tomagotchi 																		[check] Display a character of your choice on the screen to represent your pet                          [] Display the following metrics for your pet:														[InProgress] Hunger (1-10 scale)
+Create a Class (JS Class, look at your notes if your forget) for your tomagotchi 				[check] Instatiate your tomagotchi 																		[check] Display a character of your choice on the screen to represent your pet                          [] Display the following metrics for your pet:														[check] Hunger (1-10 scale)
 Sleepiness (1-10 scale)
 Boredom (1-10 scale)
 Age
 Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.
-Add the ability to name your pet.
-Style the page.
+Add the ability to name your pet.																[check] Style the page.
 Increase your pet's age every x minutes
 Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.